Catholic Prayer For New Year

 Easter prayer is a set of prayers that are said before Easter Monday.
 These prayers focus on repentance and redemption from sin.
 Some common Easter prayers include petitions for forgiveness, hope, and eternal life.

-READ: Catholic Prayer For Night
+READ: Short Catholic Prayer For Healing

 You May Also Like